 And, if the pole fails, it’ll bend instead of shatter.
 You can usually straighten it out reasonably quickly and carry on.

 It’s also not as sensitive to extremes of temperature.
 The metal will become fatigued after a long period of exposure, but that will take quite a while.
+Aluminum poles can also be glued back together if required.
 Round two goes to the aluminum models.

 If you’re comparing similar quality models, carbon always works out more expensive.
 Naturally, there are cheaper models in both types of poles, but it’s better to pay a bit more for a reputable brand.
 A high-quality carbon pole will be more useful over time than a cheap aluminum model.